sergeicu/scim_docker/example.md

 ## Notes
 - `$txt_file` needs to provide relative or absolute paths
 - `$output_directory` must have at least `664` permissions if using docker (use `chmod` for this)
+- `chmod -R ugo+rw` is necessary command inside docker else you won't be able to delete / move your data